KillingSpark/sparkzstd/Readme.md

 2. Compress any file you want (for example tar (without compression) some directories you have and compress the result with zstd)
 3. Use the main.go in cmd/sparkzstd to compare the output of the reader with the original file

+The current main.go takes as arguments one or more paths pointing to .zst files.
+It expects the original file to have the same path but without the extension .zst.
+It will compare the decoding-output for each input file with the content of the original and give a summary of the findings.

 The main.go for now just takes a list of pathes to .zst files and checks if the decompressed output matches byte for byte the content of the file with the same path but without .zst extension.
 eg: `go run cmd/sparkzstd/main.go ../testdata/pi.txt.zst`
 checks the decompression of ../testdata/pi.txt.zst against ../testdata/pi.txt